steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

       1. Arguments: `-f $(System.DefaultWorkingDirectory)/_terraform-aks-pipelines-CI/drop/manifests/service.yml`
 1. Click "Save" at the top, adding comments if desired

-Now our Release Pipeline is finished!
+Now the Release Pipeline is finished!

 ### Section 4: End-to-End Test

 #### Test the Build Pipeline

-Let's see if the Pipelines we just built will actually work...
+Let's see if the Pipelines I just built will actually work...

 1. Go to "Pipelines" > "Pipelines"
 1. Click the Pipeline itself
 1. Click "Run pipeline"
-1. Change the Branch/tag to "develop" - this will allow us to trigger the Release manually - just whilst testing
+1. Change the Branch/tag to "develop" - this will allow us to trigger the Release pipeline manually after the Build pipeline completes - just whilst testing
 1. At the bottom-right, click "Run"

 ##### Watch the progress...